pericoel21/allGuardsmanRPG/core-mechanics/rolling-dice.md

 ### Failure and consequences
 A failure is a roll where the **outcome of the d100 is greater than the Stat** selected by the player.
 A failure might have direct or indirect consequences:
 - Many **locations have [[Clocks]]** associated with them. **Each failure ticks a segment** of the clock.
 Once it is completed, a **negative event** happens.
 - In other situations, failure might entail direct consequences.
-In [[Combat]], a failure when dodging means a PC suffers an attack.
+In [[combat]], a failure when dodging means a PC suffers an attack.
 #### Criticals and Fumbles
 - Doubles under the stat are **Criticals** (including 00).
 - Doubles over a stat are **Fumbles**.

-For criticals and fumbles, consult the tables [[Crits & Fumbles (tables)]]
+For criticals and fumbles, consult the tables [[crits-fumbles-tables]]

 ```mermaid
 flowchart LR